Dewaeq/pokedex/README.md

 -   Save all the pokemon data somewhere online and let the app check for updates.

     Currently, if we change the data we need to update the app.
+-   Show more info about an egg group, like we do with abilities.

+-   Just like the pokedex tab, create a page with a list of every ability.

+-   Add the option to sort pokemon by a specific property or stat.

+-   In the pokemon details page, add some buttons to go to the next or previous pokemon